-Part 1 is the "Culture General" section, which provides the foundational knowledge you need to operate effectively in any global environment with a focus on the Andean Ridge region of South America.
+Part 1 is the "Culture General" section. which

+provides the foundational knowledge you need to operate effectively in any global environment with a focus on the Andean Ridge region of South America.

-Part 2 is the "Culture Specific" section, which describes unique cultural features of Peruvian society.
-It applies culture-general concepts to help increase your knowledge of your assigned deployment location.
-This section is designed to complement other pre-deployment training.
+concepts to help increase your knowledge of your assigned deployment location.
+This section is designed to complement other predeployment training.

-For further information, visit the Air Force Culture and Language Center (AFCLC)
+For further information, visit the Air Force Culture Language Center (AFCLC)